Satsang (Deoghar): The founder

-In 1913, Anukulchandra was spiritually initiated by his mother.
+In 1913, Anukulchandra was spiritually initiated by his mother, under the guidance of Sarkar Sahib (through a letter).
 After his initiation, he along with his friends and companions started doing intense kirtan.
 During kirtan, he often went into a state of trance, fell on the ground unconsciously and uttered messages in that condition.
 His going into trance during kirtan, delivering holy messages during trance and the devotion of those around him started attracting many more people.
 As a number of people came to his village to visit him began to settle permanently, gradually his village home was converted into an ashram.

 Anukulchandra Chakravarty's service to the people as a doctor, his speaking in tongues in a state of trance as well as his advice and guidance to his followers helped him secure a position as a religious leader.
 The personality, life and teachings of Thakur Anukulchandra mediates between science and spirituality, personal affirmation and self-transformation, individualism and social commitment has put him in the class of prophets or avatars of the Indian religious tradition.
 His devotees address him as Yuga Purushottam or the Prophet of the modern age.

 The motto and the principles

 Satsang was established solely on the principles and ideals of Thakur Anukulchandra.
 It is a non-sectarian organization as revealed by the Guru himself in his hand written book Satyanusaran originally in Bengali and later translated in to many languages including English as 'The pursuit of Truth'.
 In this book, he writes, "Oh Mankind!
 If you desire to invoke your good, forget sectarian conflict.
 Be regardful to the past prophets.
 Be attached to your living Master or God and take only those who love Him as your own.
 Because all the past Prophets are consummated in the divine man of the present".
 He again writes, "Dharma never becomes many.
 It is always one.
 There is no variety of it.
 Views may be many- even as many as there are people.
 In my opinion, to speak of Hindu Dharma, Christian Dharma, Mohammedan Dharma, Buddhist Dharma etc. is wrong; rather they are so many views".

 As a result, people from all faiths including Hindus, Sikhs, Christians and Muslims came to Thakur Anukulchandra and accepted him as their realized guide, Guru and living ideal, without diluting their identities.
 He always preached and guided people of different faiths who came to him to become a true Muslim, true Christian or a true Hindu according to their own faiths and practices.
-Satsang at present is one of the fastest growing spiritual lineage in the world with more than 80 million members across the globe.
+Satsang at present is one of the fastest growing spiritual lineage in the world with more than 160 million members across the globe.
 It accepts members from all walks of life without discrimination and distinction.
 The members of Satsang are called Satsangees.

 In one of his verses, Thakur Anukulchandra puts forward the motto and ideals of Satsang in its entirety as below: